 Stories of surviving being a single parent to four children while maintaining your sanity.

-In the early 1980s, my pediatrician urged my husband and me to never allow our children into our bed at night.
+In the early 1980s, my pediatrician urged my then-husband and me to never allow our children into our bed at night.
 It was deemed physically and emotionally unhealthy for all parties concerned.
-A woman who rarely did what she was told to do, I didn’t heed the warning even when craving much-needed sleep.
-Truth be told, I couldn’t stand to be apart from my babies any longer than necessary anyway.
-I loved the feeling of a tiny body spooning mine at 3:00 am.
-Perhaps […]
+But as a woman who rarely did what she was told to do, I didn’t heed the warning even when craving much-needed sleep.
+Truth be told, I couldn’t stand to be apart from my babies any longer than necessary.
+I loved the feeling of a tiny body spooning mine at 3:00 am […]

 Listening to my child sob hysterically on the other end of the phone, I instantly transformed into Mom, the Helicopter Goddess, my alter ego; the warrior for my children’s happiness.
 With mighty engines revved, I prepared to swoop in and make everything alright.